anamdv/HybridDIA/README.md

 Information about recommended packages and software versions used in this pipeline are included in [Guide](./Guide_v03.pdf).

 # Demo data
-Demo files to execute the pipeline and expected outputs are avaialable: [Demo] (./Example%20files)
+Demo files to execute the pipeline and expected outputs are available: [Demo](./Example%20Files)